PhilippMayr/NKOS-bibliography/README.md

 Most workshop content from the past ECDL and TPDL is covered and linked on the following website:
 <http://hypermedia.research.southwales.ac.uk/kos/nkos/>

 All paper presentations from the NKOS workshops are stored in single bibtex files (`ECDL[year].bib`, `TPDL[year].bib`).
 Introduction presentations are not covered in the bib files.
-See folder bibtex.
+See folder `bibtex`.

 * 2000 – at ECDL (European Conference on Digital Libraries), Lisbon, Portugal.
 ...
 Links to the original ECDL workshops (2003-2005) are missing (see below).